 At its heart, wild camping is spending a night in a very small tent somewhere far away from civilisation.
 Your tent should be so small you can’t stand up in it.
 You will arrive late to pitch your tent (usually after a day’s hike) and leave early in the morning.
 Make sure no one can tell you’ve been there and you’ve done the job well.
 That means no open fires, no leaving rubbish or waste… but also not camping so close to a watercourse you’ll pollute it.
 As I have to tell the teenagers in my outdoors group, “The river is not a sink!”

 Compare this to the other types of camping in the UK.
-On the far end of the scale, there’s driving a carload of stuff to a very hard field and living out of an enormous family tent for a week.
-(I’m discounting glamping here!)
-You pay for the space to put your tent and the facilities.
+On the far end of the scale, there’s driving a carload of stuff to a UK campsite, or one of the many campsites in England and living out of an enormous family tent for a week (I’m discounting glamping here!).
+You pay for the space to put your tent and the facilities, and then you enjoy your camping holiday.

 A short history of wild camping in the UK